skacem/skacem.github.io/_posts/2021-09-07-Seaborn-Part2.md

 <img src="/assets/4/facetGrid3_1.png" style="zoom:90%;" alt="3x2 body mass facets generated with FacetGrid"/>
 <div class="thecap"> </div></div>

-As you can see, FacetGrid is simple yet powerful.
+As you can see, `FacetGrid` is simple yet powerful.
 In just a few lines and without thinking about the layout and the appearance, you can elegantly convey a great deal of information.
 In my opinion, this is a vastly under-used technique in visualization and should actually be part of every exploratory data analysis, whether your goal is a report or a model.

-FacetGrid serves as a backbone for the following figure-level functions: `relplot()`, `catplot()`, `lmplot()` and `displot()`.
-In fact, it is strongly recommended to use one of these functions instead of using FacetGrid directly, particularly if you are using seaborn functions that infer semantic mappings from the dataset within your facets.
+`FacetGrid` serves as a backbone for the following figure-level functions: `relplot()`, `catplot()`, `lmplot()` and `displot()`.
+In fact, it is strongly recommended to use one of these functions instead of using `FacetGrid` directly, particularly if you are using seaborn functions that infer semantic mappings from the dataset within your facets.

 ### PairGrid

-PairGrid is another class provided by seaborn for faceting.
+`PairGrid` is another class provided by seaborn for faceting.
 It shows pairwise relationships between data elements.
-Unlike FacetGrid, it uses different variable pairs for each facet.
+Unlike `FacetGrid`, it uses different variable pairs for each facet.

-The usage of PairGrid is similar to facetGrid.
-We start by calling the PairGrid constructor in order to initialize the facet grid and then call the plotting functions.
-In the following example we are going to use the iris dataset from seaborn.
+The usage of `PairGrid` is similar to `FacetGrid`.
+We start by calling the `PairGrid` constructor in order to initialize the facet grid and then call the plotting functions.
+In the following example we are going to use the iris dataset.
+To demonstrate the flexibility of `PairGrid`, I will use different different kind of plots with extra many arguments.
+The `PairGrid` object provides three plotting methods for different axes groups: `map_diag()`, `map_upper()` and `map_lower()`.

 ```python
 # Load the iris dataset